irulast/bech32m/README.md

-# Bech32m
+# Bech32m_i

 An implementation of the [BIP350 spec] for Segwit Bech32m address format, adapted to work with the Chia Blockchain and other PoST blockchains.

-This is a fork of [ gilnobrega/bech32m](https://github.com/gilnobrega/bech32m)
+This is a fork of [gilnobrega/bech32m](https://github.com/gilnobrega/bech32m) to fix bug with convert.

 ## Exceptions